Friday Digital Roundup

 We’d also share ideas, stories and findings to make ourselves accountable, stronger and better in our role.
 This worked really well and helped all three meeting become flagship at one point.
 We didn’t ever get them all flagship at once (there’s always next year!) but all three groups have also been top 20 at some point too.

-If you look at the recent top 20 list then you’ll see quite a few Midlands groups in there.
+If you look at this top 20 list then you’ll see quite a few Midlands groups in there.
 It’s certainly catching, this big group thing.
-I know for certain that the NEC and the Coventry meetings share a lot of their members and passporters as I do with Rugby which runs on the same day as mine.
+I know for certain that the NEC and the Coventry meetings share a lot of their members and passporters as I did with Rugby at the time or writing this which used to run on the same day as mine.

 Running a group isn’t a competition with your other groups in the area – it’s one big team effort!